labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/de/step5.md

             return NotImplemented

     def __lt__(self, other):
-        """Handle less - than comparison: self < other.""" if isinstance(other, MutInt):
+        """Behandelt Kleiner-als-Vergleich: self < other."""
+        if isinstance(other, MutInt):
             return self.value < other.value
         elif isinstance(other, int):